On the third largest prime divisor of an odd perfect number: Introduction

-Euler proved that if $N$ is an odd perfect number the we have $N= p^em^2$ for some prime $p$ where $(p,m)=1$ and $p \equiv e \equiv 1$ (mod 4).
-We will refer to the prime raised to an odd power in the factorization of $N$ as the ``special prime.''
+\end{lemma} We will refer to the prime raised to an odd power in the factorization of $N$ as the ``special prime''.
 It follows immediately from Euler's result that one must have $p_{k-2} < N^{1/5}$.
-More generally it follows immediately from Euler's theorem that for all $i$ with $1 \leq i \leq k $, It is worth realizing how weak a result Euler's result is; Euler's result applies not just to odd perfect numbers, but to any odd number $n$ where $\sigma(n) \equiv 2$ (mod 4).
+More generally, it follows immediately from Euler's theorem that for all $i$ with $1 \leq i \leq k $, It is worth realizing how weak a result Euler's result is; Euler's result applies not just to odd perfect numbers, but to any odd number $n$ where $\sigma(n) \equiv 2$ (mod 4).

-We will for the remainder of this paper when convenient use a slightly different notation for an odd perfect number which will allow us to avoid the frequent use of subscripts.
+We will for the remainder of this paper, when convenient, use a slightly different notation for an odd perfect number which will allow us to avoid the frequent use of subscripts.
 In particular, we will also write $a=p_{k-2}$, $b=p_{k-1}$, and $c=p_k$.
-For a prime $p$ and integers $n$ and $s$, we will write $p^s||n$ to mean that $p^s|n$ and that $p^{s+1} \not|n$.
+For a prime $p$ and integers $n$ and $s$, we will write $p^s||n$ to mean that $p^s|n$ and that $p^{s+1}\not|n$.
 When this is the case we will refer to $p^s$ as a component of $n$.

-We first note that we have the following:
+We first note that we have the following upper bound on any prime factor.

 \begin{theorem} Let $N$ be an odd perfect number.
-We have for any integer $i$ with $0 \leq i \leq k$,
+We have for any integer $i$ with $0 \leq i \leq k-1$,

 \end{theorem}